TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-rg-multiple-results.md

 cloudEnvironments="public"
 />

-# Resource group recovery
+# Resource group recovery results

-Microsoft Azure team completed storage account(s) recovery process in Resource Group **<!--$ResourceGroupName-->[ResourceGroupName]<!--/$ResourceGroupName-->** that was deleted on **<!--$DeletionTime-->[DeletionTime]<!--/$DeletionTime-->** with the following results:
+Microsoft Azure team completed storage account recovery process in Resource Group **<!--$ResourceGroupName-->[ResourceGroupName]<!--/$ResourceGroupName-->** that was deleted on **<!--$DeletionTime-->[DeletionTime]<!--/$DeletionTime-->** with the following results:

 ### Successfully recovered storage acount(s):
+We were able to successfully recover the following storage account(s).
+Please check and confirm if you can access them:

 **_[Enter list of accounts where recovery succeeded]_**

-Please check and confirm if you can access storage account(s) above.

 ### Unable to recover storage account(s):
+Unfortunately, our recovery attempt was not successful for the following storage account(s) since all its data has already been cleaned up after deletion.
+As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
+These storage account(s) were cleaned up after deletion and are no longer recoverable by Azure:

 **_[Enter list of accounts which could NOT be recovered]_**

-Unfortunately, our recovery attempt was not successful for storage account(s) above since all its data has already been cleaned up after deletion.
-As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
-Contents in storage accounts in the deleted Resource Group was cleaned up after deletion and is no longer recoverable by Azure.

 Follow our [best practices for protecting your data](https://docs.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#best-practices-for-protecting-your-data) to ensure that accidentally deleted content can be recovered in the future.